Updated May 27, 2020

 “You can also use the time to do errands like renew your passport, fix stuff around your house, garden, learn a new trade, discover a new business or hike a new local trail,” Escalona said.

 The biggest takeaway?
 Planning the perfect staycation is about knowing yourself and what makes you happy.
 There’s nothing wrong with staying home and getting stuff done.

 “Look at TripAdvisor and see if you've been to all of the places that people have been recommending in their 'things to do' reviews [in your area]," Escalona said.
 "You can also look in Google Maps and play around with the maps options because you may find parks, conservation areas, and the like that you never knew were there before.
 You may also find ideas about towns or cities that are a drivable distance and have a lot of things to see or do.”

 You may also want to turn to discount tools, like Groupon or LivingSocial, that can give you insights to new things to try in your area — all at a reduced price.

 Make sure you plan ahead

-Planning ahead is key to a successful and frugal staycation because it allows you to avoid common money pitfalls and strategically splurge on the things you really value.
+Planning ahead is key to a successful staycation because it allows you to avoid common money pitfalls and strategically splurge on the things you really value.

 Going on a short road trip?
 You may need some entertainment for the ride.
 Escalona suggested heading to your local library to get books, CDs or DVDs to pass the time — all at no cost (as long as you return them on time).